-Accessing Student Hub services
+Accessing Student Hub Services

 - Phone: +44 (0)1904 324140

 - Our Support and Advice team is the first point of contact for advice on a range of issues including financial support and money management, housing advice, academic progress issues and support for underrepresented student groups.
 You can self- refer to our Support and Advice team by completing the self-referral form below.
-A member of our team will contact you by e-mail as soon as possible and if you are offered an appointment, this can be conducted by telephone or video call.
+A member of our team will contact you by email as soon as possible and if you are offered an appointment, this can be conducted by telephone or video call.

-International Student Support Team
+International Student Support self-referral Form

 - Disability Services can arrange academic support and adjustments if you have a disability or long-term health condition that has an impact on your ability to study.